BeatrizCortes/Final-Grade-Project/09_Check_results/ReadMe.md

 | ...   | ...        | ...      | ...            | ...          | ...      | ...          | ...          | ...               | ...    | ...     | ...                      | ...              | ...          | ...         | ...         | ...      | ...     | ...                    | ...   | ...      | ...      | ... | ...      | ...       | ...      | ...      |

+### Summary:
+70% of GCAT - Training set: total 3515 individuals:

+- 1574 have each type of cancer or antecedents.
+- 582 have Ovarian, Breast or Colon cancer or antecedents.
+- 66 have any type of cancer, of this 66, 31 have antecedents.

+30% of GCAT - Test set: total 1473 individuals:

+- 666 have each type of cancer or antecedents.
+- 221 have Ovarian, Breast or Colon cancer or antecedents.
+- 37 have any type of cancer, of this 37, 23 have antecedents.

+We suppose that GCAT is health population but it is not.
+GCAT is general population with different kind of diseases.